-Paper tearing is wonderful for strengthening small hand muscles necessary for writing.
-This sensory activity helps children control their movements, work on hand-eye coordination, and strengthen their pincer grasp.
+Paper tearing activities are wonderful for strengthening fine motor skills necessary for writing.
+This ripping paper sensory activity helps children control their movements, work on hand-eye coordination, and strengthen their pincer grasp.
 It is excellent for learning precision by judging what size they need to tear the paper.
 This activity requires some endurance, especially when using thicker paper, like construction paper.
 It’s not as easy as it seems!

 Fine Motor Craft Tray

 Another way to create these paper collages instead of using torn paper is to cut the paper.
-Sometimes it’s nice to switch things up to keep your activities fresh and students interested and engaged.
-Pairing this activity with scissors is an excellent way of working on cutting skills and how to use scissors.
+Sometimes it’s nice to switch things up to keep things fresh and students interested and engaged.
+Pairing this paper tearing art activity with scissors is an excellent way of working on cutting skills and how to use scissors.
 Have a cutting tray or a designated cutting table where a small group of students will cut strips of paper and place them in bowls or cupcake liners to be used for crafts later.